 Board to Adopt Plan

 The Board shall adopt a plan for immediate and long-term strategies to address school safety and discipline, which shall be reviewed annually and revised, as needed.
-This plan shall utilize information gathered from the District assessment of school safety and student discipline required by law and shall include the Board’s code of acceptable behavior and discipline and a description of instructional placement options for threatening or violent students.
+This plan shall utilize information gathered from the District assessment of school safety and student discipline required by law and shall include the Board’s Code of Acceptable Behavior and Discipline and a description of instructional placement options for threatening or violent students.
 The committee that develops the plan for Board consideration shall include at least one (1) representative from each school in the District, as well as representatives from the community as required by law.

 The plan shall identify measures to be taken in protecting students, staff, visitors, and property.
 Areas addressed by the plan shall include, but not be limited to, the following: